Ozzie Albies Player Props: Braves vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have a 4.34 team ERA that ranks 18th among all league pitching staffs.
+- The Diamondbacks have the 16th-ranked team ERA across all league pitching staffs (4.30).

 © 2023 Data Skrive.
 All rights reserved.